 Marketers in B2B should focus on these Demand Generation KPIs.
 You’ll gain more credibility within your business.
-As well as see how your Demand Gen campaign has contributed to the business’ growth.
+As well as see how your overall marketing strategy has contributed to the business’ growth.

 With the right Demand Generation strategy, your company is going to grow – fast!
 You’ll have plenty of inbound prospects ready to buy.
 It almost sounds too good to be true.